DrThomasAger/smile/README.md

 (: Smile is the dead simple **instruction only markup** for **increasing instruction following** in **large language model prompts**.

-> Structure your prompts consistently for predictable results — even with huge prompts!
+> Structure your prompts consistently, get predictable results for your business — even with huge prompts!

 It uses a small set of positive text emojis like  `(:`, `[;`, and `[=`.
 These can open `(:`, or close `:)`, just like brackets.